oaimli/KGEnhancedPapers/README.md

 # KnowledgeDrivenPapers
-Must-read papers for knowledge-driven applications in recent years
+This is a list of must-read papers for knowledge-driven applications in recent years.